|Budget: $20m||Financed by: Paramount; Munich Film Partners New Century|

 |Domestic Gross: $1,648,818||Domestic Distributor: Paramount|

 |Overseas Gross: $26,888|

 Paramount financed Marci X for $20 million and received some coin from the German tax shelter fund, Munich Film Partners New Century.
-The now illegal tax fund raised $125.5 million with a minimum $43,750 investment from wealthy people looking for a huge tax break.
-The fund contributed to another Paramount title Abandon.
-Marci X completed production in 2001 and this turkey sat on the shelf for over a year before Paramount dated it for January 31, 2003 and then pushed it back to August 22.
-It opened against The Medallion and the cheap and also long delayed My Boss’s Daughter — both delayed pics were not screened for critics.
-Marci X was booked moderately wide in 1,200 theaters, with minimal advertising and pulled in $872,950 with an atrocious $727 per screen average.
-It placed #17 for the slow end of summer weekend led by the holdover Freddy Vs. Jason.
-The Lisa Kudrow/Damon Wayans vehicle, produced by heavy weight Scott Rudin, received a hateful D+ cinemascore from audiences and sank 76.2% in its second frame to $207,763 and promptly lost most of its theater count.
-It was out of theaters after 4 weeks with only $1,648,818.
+Marci X completed production in 2001 and Paramount delayed this turkey and opened it without screenings for critics, in 1,200 theaters to $872,950 with an atrocious $727 per screen average.
+The Lisa Kudrow/Damon Wayans vehicle, produced by heavy weight Scott Rudin, received a hateful D+ cinemascore from audiences and sank 76.2% in its second frame to $207,763 and quickly disappeared from theaters with $1,648,818.
 Overseas, Marci X saw a brief theatrical release in a few theaters throughout South Africa, where it pulled in all of $26,888 and the film was sent straight to video in every market.
 The pic ended Lisa Kudrow’s brief studio leading lady career.